 The True Story of Mount Sinai and the Burning Bush

 Is Mount Sinai of the Old Testament a real place?
-All we know is that Moses got the inspiration to lead his people out of Egypt after traveling to the top of Mt.
-Sinai, where he was confronted by a burning bush that spoke to him with the voice of God.
+All we know is that Moses got the inspiration to lead his people out of Egypt after traveling to the top of Mount Sinai, where he was confronted by a burning bush that spoke to him with the voice of God.
+When he came down, he made the first menorah, an oil lamp with seven flames.
+Later, the menorah would evolve to eight candles, but I wonder if the original seven flames was a reference to the seven points of a cannabis leaf.
 Later, after the Exodus began, Moses revisited the top of Mount Sinai to receive the Ten Commandments written on stone tablets.
 There has long been dispute over the origins of the words “Mount Sinai.”
 Some believe it’s a reference to the Sumerian Moon Goddess, others think it must be a volcano.
 Why volcano?
 Because Mount Sinai means “smokey mountains,” and its peak is always clouded in smoke, where a fire burns continuously.

 Cannabis intoxication began tens of thousands of years ago with the Saka culture, which was born in the Ukraine but eventually spread from Europe all the way to China and India.
 The Sakas domesticated horses, built the first covered wagons and spread cannabis seeds wherever they traveled.
 Their culture had an enormous influence on the development of spirituality around the world, replacing the concept of a world filled with spirits to a world dominated by a single energy field that flowed through all spirits.
 But because they had no written language little is known about them other than what outsiders like Herodotus observed.